Emil Kyulev

+Life

-Kyulev was born on June 5, 1957 in Sofia, Bulgaria.
+Emil Aleksandrov Kyulev was born on June 5, 1957, in Sofia, Bulgaria.
 He was an elite swimmer and also a member of the BUL Junior's National team excelling in breaststroke.
-Later he became the president of the board of directors of the Bulgarian Swimming Federation.
+Later he became the president of the board of directors of the Bulgarian Swimming Federation and served until his death.

-As a banker, he was one of the richest men in Bulgaria and throughout the Balkans.
-His main business interests were in the frame of banking, insurance and tourism.
+After retiring from competitive swimming, he pursued higher education at the University of National and World Economy in Sofia, specializing in finance and economics.

+Kyulev entered the financial sector during Bulgaria’s transition from communism to a market economy.
+In 1998, he acquired DZI Bank, which was facing financial difficulties, and restructured it.
+Under his leadership, DZI Bank attracted international investors and became known for its modern financial services.
+Kyulev was one of the first Bulgarian Businessmen to attract foreign capital from International Public Markets.
+Shareholders during his leadership in DZI Bank included: Julius Baer (5.52%), RAIFFEISEN Zentralbank (1.18%), Bank Austria Creditanstalt (9.86%), SEB Group (2.59%), Erste Bank (1.43%), Swedbank Robur Fonder (0.47%).

 Kyulev was shot dead while driving his SUV down Boulevard Bulgaria in Sofia on October 26, 2005.
+He was shot in broad daylight.